aidevnn/ToadChaser/README.md

 # ToadChaser
-Todd Coxeter Algorithm in CSharp for generating Cosets classes for a Subgroup H of a finitely presented group G by generators and relators. (in progress)
+Todd Coxeter Algorithm in CSharp for generating Cosets classes for a Subgroup H of a finitely presented group G by generators and relators.

 By convention x^-1 is denoted X, uppercase character means the invert.

 ## First example

 ```
-var sg = TableOps.CreateHeader("a");
-var rels = TableOps.CreateHeader("a3", "b3", "abab");

-var tOps = new TableOps(sg, rels);
-tOps.ToddCoxeter();
+TableOpsExt.ToddCoxeter("a", "a3, b3, abab");
 ```
 will output
 ```